 All SPD employees must adhere to laws, City policy, and Department Policy (SPD Policy 5.001), and any employees suspected of being in violation of laws or policy or other misconduct are subject to discipline, as outlined in SPD Policy 5.002.
-SPD Policy 5.001 also ensures that communication on the systems subject to collection on this system is official in nature.

-Per the CJIS security policy:
+Per the CJIS Security Policy:

-5.8.3 Digital Media Sanitization and Disposal The agency shall sanitize, that is, overwrite at least three times or degauss digital media prior to disposal or release for reuse by unauthorized individuals.
+"5.8.3 Digital Media Sanitization and Disposal The agency shall sanitize, that is, overwrite at least three times or degauss digital media prior to disposal or release for reuse by unauthorized individuals.
 Inoperable digital media shall be destroyed (cut up, shredded, etc.).
 The agency shall maintain written documentation of the steps taken to sanitize or destroy electronic media.
 Agencies shall ensure the sanitization or destruction is witnessed or carried out by authorized personnel.

 5.8.4 Disposal of Physical Media Physical media shall be securely disposed of when no longer required, using formal procedures.
 Formal procedures for the secure disposal or destruction of physical media shall minimize the risk of sensitive information compromise by unauthorized individuals.
 Physical media shall be destroyed by shredding or incineration.
-Agencies shall ensure the disposal or destruction is witnessed or carried out by authorized personnel.
+Agencies shall ensure the disposal or destruction is witnessed or carried out by authorized personnel."